Zax Programming Language

 - a quote

-was started but the matching end quote'
+/*or/**was started but the matching end comment*/or**/is missing

 - a comment

-- a compile directive was issued but the value specified does not evaluate to a compile-time constant
+compile-directive-error- a compile directive was issued but the value specified does not evaluate to a compile-time constant

-- the compiles directive failed to compile code and thus forced an error
+compiles-directive-error- the compiles directive failed to compile code and thus forced an error

 false